Islandora/migrate_islandora_csv/README.md

       - '@filename'

   ##
-  # Here's where we copy the file over and set the uri of the file entity.
+  # Here's where we copy the file over and set the URI of the file entity.
   ##
   uri:
     plugin: file_copy